jennadunford/WSOA3004-Assignment-1/README.md

 # Final Build Location
 - The Final Build for this project is located within the Final Build folder in the root of the repository.

+# Project Report Location
+- The report for this assignment can be found in the Project Report Folder in the root of the repository